bmsrox/yii2-multi-tenant-example/README.md

 #### models/Product.php

-All models should be use ActiveRecord from components
+All models that envolved tenant should be use ActiveRecord from components

 ```
 use app\components\ActiveRecord;